ibm-cloud-docs/RegistryImages/ibmliberty/index-ibmliberty.md

 {{site.data.keyword.appserver_short}} licenses are based on the number of Processor Value Units (PVUs) that you require.
 PVU is a unit of measurement for the licensing of {{site.data.keyword.IBM_notm}} Middleware software.
 The number of PVUs indicates the number of processors (cores) that are available to the software.
 {:shortdesc}

 Every container size in {{site.data.keyword.cloud_notm}} requires a specific number of PVU entitlements that must be available in the {{site.data.keyword.appserver_short}} license.
-Therefore, you must plan your `ibm/liberty` containers prior to purchasing the license.
+Therefore, you must plan your `ibm/liberty` containers before buying the license.

-To purchase a {{site.data.keyword.appserver_short}} License, contact [{{site.data.keyword.IBM_notm}} Service](https://www.ibm.com/us-en/marketplace/java-ee-runtime/purchase){: external}.
+To buy a {{site.data.keyword.appserver_short}} license, contact [{{site.data.keyword.IBM_notm}} Service](https://www.ibm.com/us-en/marketplace/java-ee-runtime/purchase){: external}.
 If you already have a license for {{site.data.keyword.appserver_short}} 8.5 or later, you can use any unused PVUs from your existing entitlement for the deployment of your container.

-After you purchase the license, if you require more PVUs, you can increase the amount by contacting [{{site.data.keyword.IBM_notm}} Service](https://www.ibm.com/us-en/marketplace/java-ee-runtime/purchase){: external}.
+After you buy the license, if you require more PVUs, you can increase the amount by contacting [{{site.data.keyword.IBM_notm}} Service](https://www.ibm.com/us-en/marketplace/java-ee-runtime/purchase){: external}.